 Driving a vehicle with defective lights is illegal, so it’s important to check them regularly.
+Now that we are heading into winter and the days are getting shorter, why not brush up on your knowledge of how to use your car lights correctly.

 Before a journey, especially if you’re driving a new or unfamiliar vehicle, make sure you know where the switches for each set of lights are, and which dashboard symbols show up when the lights are on.